Ultimate Guide to Highlighting Duplicate Values in Excel

 5. Wildcard Characters

-When using wildcard characters like a question mark [?] in any of the values appearing in your data set, take note of the following.
+When using wildcard characters like a question mark [?] in any of the values appearing in your data set be careful!

 Conclusion